Choosing The Right Pool Cleaner

 Now that summer has arrived.
 It’s time to spend more time enjoying the outdoors.
 Your pool is open..
 This is the time when you might be thinking of replacing your pool cleaner—or even getting one for the first time.
 If you’re thinking of about your pool cleaner, here’s what you should keep in mind when you’re going about making your selection.

 There are three main types of automatic cleaners.
 They work by suction, pressure or electric power.

 Electric cleaners are a good option depending on how your pool was originally plumbed.
 This is because electric cleaners are completely independent of your pool’s water circulation system.
 They are powered by low-voltage electricity.
 Electric cleaners are equipped with built-in filters, which lessen the burden on the pool’s filtration system.
 This typically translates to lower energy use as well as increasing the life expectancy for your pool’s pump and filter.
 And by keeping the cleaner separate from your filtering system, you typically can expect to clean your pool filters less frequently.
 Electric cleaners are convenient to use.
 Some have remote controls that allow you to guide the cleaner from poolside for spot cleaning.
-Electric cleaners cost more initially, but they may be a good option if you keep in mind that your energy usage over time will be lower and the lives of your other pool equipment can be extended.
+Electric cleaners cost more initially.
+They a great option to keep energy usage low as well as extened the life of your other pool equipment.

 Which is the best solution for you?